-The WDI 2021 reports that 4 sites in Surrey, permitted as a Recovery to Land operation by the Environment Agency received waste in 2021.
-Furthermore, SCC advised three further recovery to land operations have recently been granted planning permission, these along with the WDI sites are listed in Table 10.
-The capacity is only known for one site which provides c118,000 tpa until 2024, the remaining sites total capacity is unknown.
+The WDI 2021 reports that four sites in Surrey, permitted as a Recovery to Land operation by the Environment Agency received waste in 2021.
+Furthermore, SCC advised two further Recovery to Land operations have recently been granted planning permission, these along with the WDI sites are listed in Table 10.